nextcloud/desktop/README.md

 ## Introduction

 Mirall synchronizes your folders with another computer.

+The ultimate goals of Mirall are:

+* Network location aware: should not try to sync against your NAS if you are not in the home network
-It is a zero-interaction tool.
+* It is a zero-interaction tool.
 So forget about resolving conflicts.
-It should work silently and realiably.
+* It should work silently and realiably.

+Mirall is in early stages of development, and may still eat your files or hang your computer.

 * Current version supports local and remote (SSH) folders.
 * It is powered by the great unison (http://www.cis.upenn.edu/~bcpierce/unison/), however the user does not know and other tools will be incorporated to provide other functionality.

-Mirall is in early stages of development, and may still eat your files or hang your computer.

 ## Current issues